dherincx92/fpds/README.md

 By default, data will be dumped into an `.fpds` folder at the user's `$HOME` directory.
 If you wish to override this behavior, provide the `-o` option.
 The directory will be created if it doesn't exist.

-By default, regex validation is enabled; if you wish to disable it simply set the `-k` flag as `False`.
+As of v1.5.0, you can opt out of regex validation by setting the `-k` flag to `False` — this is helpful in scenarios when either the regex pattern has been altered by the ATOM feed or a new parameter name is supported, but not yet added to the configuration in this library.

 ```
 $  fpds parse "LAST_MOD_DATE=[2022/01/01, 2022/05/01]" "AGENCY_CODE=7504" -o ~/.my-preferred-dir